Spine and Back Pain

 Cause: Between each bone of the spine there is a disc that acts as a cushion.
 If the disc in between two vertebrae breaks down, the soft inner core may bulge through the tough outer portion of the disc, causing pressure on the nerve near the root.
 When this occurs in the lower back, most often between the L4 and L5 vertebrae, it is called a lumbar disc herniation, or herniated disc.
 Disc herniations in the lower back cause leg pain along with numbness, tingling or weakness in the legs or buttocks; this radiating pain is more common than pain in the back itself.

-Diagnosis: The providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center listen to the symptoms described by the patient, review medical records, perform a physical examination, and conduct imaging tests such as MRIs or x-rays.
+Diagnosis: The providers at St. Luke’s Medical Center listen to the symptoms described by the patient, review medical records, perform a physical examination, and conduct imaging tests such as MRIs or x-rays.

 Treatment: Non-invasive treatments such as pain medicine, physical therapy, alternating ice and heat therapy and manipulation are first-line therapies for lumbar disc herniation.
 If symptoms do not begin to subside within approximately six weeks, surgery may be needed.
 Oftentimes, surgery for a herniated disc can be done arthroscopically, allowing the patient to return home the same day and resume normal activities within a few weeks.